 Curtin M, Training Parents in smiLE Therapy: What impact does it have on deaf children’s abilities in maintaining and generalising their skills?
 City University: Nov 2018.
-MRes Research in publication.
+MRes Research, CIty University, in publication.
 Presented at RCSLT Conference 2019

 Medone, G. (2015) ‘Assessing smiLE Therapy’s relevance to young people with autism, according to their teachers’ and parents’ views on pre- and post-therapy interventions ’.
 Unpublished MEd Autism, School of Education, University of Birmingham, UK